Artisan cheese: Popularity

-In the last decade, the American artisanal cheese industry has seen an increase larger than that in the twenty years prior, in artisan creameries being licensed for commercial business.
-This translates to approximately 450 different artisan cheese makers existing in the United States today.
-Three regions have come to lead the way in this category, New England, Wisconsin, and California.
+In the 2000s, the American artisanal cheese industry saw an increase in artisan creameries being licensed for commercial business, greater than that in the twenty years prior.
+This translated to approximately 450 different artisan cheese makers existing in the United States.
+Three regions came to lead the way in this category, New England, Wisconsin, and California.
 This rise in the popularity of artisan cheesemaking has also coincided with a rise in the number of dairy farms, while traditional cattle ranching has been decreasing in numbers.

-Legal concerns
+Use of wooden surfaces

 In January 2014, Monica Metz, Branch Chief of the Food and Drug Administration's Center for Food Safety and Applied Nutrition's Dairy and Egg Branch, responded to a New York State Department of Agriculture request asking the FDA to clarify if using wooden surfaces to age cheese was acceptable.
-In her response, Metz said the use of wooden surfaces to ripen cheese does not conform to the Current Good Manufacturing Practices.
+In her response, Metz said the use of wooden surfaces to ripen cheese did not conform to the Current Good Manufacturing Practices.
 Metz cited 21 CFR 110.40(a), to support her stance on the issue.

-This statement caused concern among those involved in the artisanal cheesemaking process, and consumers who enjoy such cheeses.
-It was feared this direction as stated by the FDA would harm local American cheesemakers, but also affect cheeses that follow the same practices that are imported from other nations.
-Many groups including the American Cheese Society, a nonprofit trade association which promotes and supports American cheeses, created a letter on June 10, 2014, arguing against the FDA stance on using wooden surfaces to ripen cheese.
+This statement caused concern among artisanal cheesemakers process and their customers, as well as those who imported cheese from other nations.
+Many groups including the American Cheese Society, a nonprofit trade association which promotes and supports American cheeses, signed a letter on June 10, 2014, arguing against the FDA stance on using wooden surfaces to ripen cheese.
 The American Cheese Society stressed their stance on strict safety standards during the American cheesemaking process.
-Additionally, they commented on how such a ruling would affect the non-manufactured cheese industry, affecting the U.S. consumer's ability to access a multitude of different cheeses, including those created locally or abroad.

 On June 11, 2014, the FDA sent an update regarding their earlier stance on the issue.
-In the update, the FDA stressed that they are not requiring the prohibiting or banning of wooden surfaces in the cheesemaking process.
+In the update, the FDA stressed that they were not requiring the prohibiting or banning of wooden surfaces in the cheesemaking process.
 Furthermore, they stated there is no Food Safety Modernization Act that specifically mentions the use of wooden surfaces needed in the cheesemaking process.
 The FDA advised they would reach out to and engage the artisanal cheesemaking community, in coming together to resolve the issue.